freelawproject/juriscraper/README.rst

 For scrapers to be merged:

--  ``python setup.py test`` must pass, listing the results for any new scrapers.
-This will be run automatically by `Travis-CI <https://travis-ci.org/freelawproject/juriscraper>`__.
+-  Running tests via ``tox`` must pass, listing the results for any new scrapers.
+The test suite will be run automatically by `Travis-CI <https://travis-ci.org/freelawproject/juriscraper>`__.
 If changes are being made to the pacer code, the pacer tests must also pass when run.
 These tests are skipped by default.
 To run them, set environment variables for PACER_USERNAME and PACER_PASSWORD.
--  a \*\_example\* file must be included in the ``tests/examples`` directory (this is needed for the tests to run your code).
+-  A \*\_example\* file must be included in the ``tests/examples`` directory (this is needed for the tests to run your code).
--  your code should be
+-  Your code should be
    `PEP8 <http://www.python.org/dev/peps/pep-0008/>`__ compliant with no
    major Pylint problems or Intellij inspection issues.
--  your code should efficiently parse a page, returning no exceptions or speed warnings during tests on a modern machine.
+-  Your code should efficiently parse a page, returning no exceptions or speed warnings during tests on a modern machine.

 When you're ready to develop a scraper, get in touch, and we'll find you